 open/close all folders

 - In The Outsiders, devils are boiling out of a gate, Thunder swears, and her father, Black Lightning, rebukes her.
 She wonders that he worries about her language then, and he says that fighting demons is exactly when you don't want to offend Heaven.

-- In the Tintin book Prisoners of the Sun, Tintin and his companions are captured by the Incas and were thrown into prison.
+- In the The Adventures of Tintin book Prisoners of the Sun, Tintin and his companions are captured by the Incas and were thrown into prison.
 Haddock was looking for a way to escape while Tintin was just sitting down reading a newspaper.
 Haddock called him out but it turns out he was reading about a coming eclipse that he used to fool the Incas letting Tintin and co. go.

 - In a The Smurfs comic book story, Papa Smurf, facing a Weather Control Machine gone amok, hastily makes a kite.
 The onlooking Smurfs comment that the old man is probably trying to cheer himself up in the dire situation, and proceed to hesitantly engage in some games themselves.
 Papa Smurf, meanwhile, uses the kite to bring down lightning and destroy the machine.

 - Played for Drama in "The Six Swans"—it is indeed literally a time for knitting, since that is the only way the heroine can break her brothers free of their Baleful Polymorph, but because one of the provisos of the Curse Escape Clause is that she cannot speak until her work is done, she can't explain why her activity is the solution to the problem...which leads to her almost being burned as a witch for her strange behavior.